McGill-ECSE321-Fall2024/project-group-1/README.md

 ## Deliverable 3 Report
 Stay tuned for future reports and deliverables :)

+## Project Scope
+For this project we will be creating an online storefront for an independant game shop.
+This storefront will allow the owners and employees to manage the store and game inventory, and allow customers to browse and purchase games, and leave reviews.

 ## Individual Efforts
 | Team members | Alan Brotherton    | Samy Harras    | Vivek Motta | Zachary Trouve | Ivan Zhang |